OSGeo/gdal/doc/source/programs/ogrinfo.rst

     Summary Only: suppress listing of individual features and show only summary information like projection, schema, feature count and extents.

+.. option:: -features

+    Enable listing of features.
+This has the opposite effect of :option:`-so`.

+    .. versionadded:: 3.7

 .. option:: -q